Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 Edgegap advertises its automated protection against hackers with instant DDoS attack protection.

-Whenever Edgegap detects abnormal traffic patterns indicative of DDoS attacks in real time, the platform automatically redirects traffic away from the targeted server, disperse the malicious traffic, and even scale up resources if needed.
+Whenever Edgegap detects abnormal traffic patterns indicative of DDoS attacks in real time, the platform automatically redirects traffic away from the targeted server, disperses the malicious traffic, and even scales up resources if needed.

 However, as noted in the Products section, SteelShield is not included with GameFabric's Multiplayer Servers product.
 GameFabric's FAQ explicitly states: "SteelShield is an additional product and must be purchased separately."
-This means game studios using GameFabric's orchestration are, by default, unprotected against DDoS attacks unless they purchase SteelShield as a separate line item.
+This means game studios using GameFabric's orchestration are, by default, unprotected by SteelShield unless they purchase it as a separate line item.
+GameFabric's Hathora migration page introduces language suggesting some baseline DDoS protection is included at a platform level, but this is not consistently documented across GameFabric's main product pages or FAQ.
+The practical scope of any included protection versus what SteelShield adds is not publicly defined.

 Unlike GameFabric, Edgegap includes automated DDoS attack protection at no additional cost.